white-eyed-parakeet-1600

 Vocalization

-Calls and Sounds: Known for its loud and high-pitched calls.
+Calls and Sounds: The White-eyed Parakeet is known for its loud and high-pitched calls.
 These calls are quite piercing and are described as screeches or squawks.
 They are heard when the birds are in flight or when they are perched in trees.

 Social Communication: These vocalizations are crucial for maintaining contact with other members of their flock.
 In the wild, they travel in groups, and their calls help them stay connected.